blachlylab/GLO/README.md

 // depending on if the specified interval had no equivalent in the
 // target genome, had a unique overlap in the target genome, or was split
 // between multiple regions in the target genome.
+// Each ChainInterval object will have three relevant attributes:
+// .Contig 		The chromosome/contig of the interval (string)
+// .Start		The start of the genomic coordinate range (int64)
+// .End			The end of the genomic coordinate range (int64)
 ```